The Faroe Islands have a modern infrastructure with roads, tunnels, bridges and subsea tunnels connecting most of the islands.

 The National Faroese Broadcasting company (Kringvarp Føroya) transmits Faroese radio and TV programmes as well as Danish and Norwegian TV programmes and other TV programmes with Danish subtitles.

 The Faroese Broadcasting company is financed by a combination of licence fee, commercials, and radio and TV bingo.

-There are four private radio stations in the Faroe Islands:
+There are several private radio stations in the Faroe Islands.

 International television channels are transmitted by Televarpið, a subsidiary of the Faroese telecom company, through a digital terrestrial network.
 A choice of subscription satellite television with a large number of channels through is also available.
 Further information: Televarpið